MySQL Tutorial

 The UNION operator in MySQL is used to combine results from multiple SELECT queries into a single result set.

-statements.SELECT column1, column2 FROM table1 UNION SELECT column1, column2 FROM table2;
+SELECT statements.SELECT column1, column2 FROM table1 UNION SELECT column1, column2 FROM table2;

-If you want to keep duplicate records, use UNION ALL
+If you want to keep duplicate records, use UNION ALL:

 SELECT column_name(s) FROM table1 UNION ALL SELECT column_name(s) FROM table2;